RichardCoffee/privacy-my-way/README.md

-This is beta code.
 Not guaranteed to do anything more than take up space on your computer.

 # Privacy My Way #